jimahlstrom/HL2IOBoard/README.md

 user presses the 40 meter button, send 7.0 MHz.
 This is enough to determine the band, but not enough to tune a loop antenna.
 You can send the exact Tx frequency, but since the user is probably doing a lot of tuning, it is best to limit the I2C traffic.
 Quisk sends the Tx frequency at a maximum rate of once every 0.5 seconds, and only if it changes.
-The frequency data in registers BYTE0 to BYTE3 are static, and are only used when register BYTE4 is written.
+The frequency data in registers BYTE1 to BYTE4 are static, and are only used when register BYTE0 is written.
 So you don't need to re-send them unless they change.

+### Receive Frequencies

+You may need to send the twelve receive frequencies if your SDR software supports multiple receivers.
+The Pico will use this to select a receive antenna, probably by finding the highest frequency and setting low pass filters to that band.
+If all Rx frequencies are zero, the Rx band is the same as Tx.

 ### RF Receive Input